kanstantsin-bucha/composition-root-factories-with-preview/README.md

 * Get flexibility of moving Views around your app in any direction
 * Get silver bullet solution that works for all kinds of navigation
-* All inject all your dependencies in one place
+* Inject all your dependencies in one place
 * Get an intuitive composition style workflow
 * Get instant preview of any view
+* Prevent you previews code from leaking into production app builds
 * Reduce merge conflicts by using a Root Package and Swift Package Manager

 Negative aspects: